Chemistry

 Hours: 24S

 Rapid and widespread industrialization is changing the chemical nature of the planet.
 In order to have a sustainable future, we need to manage chemicals released by humankind and understand their effects on the environment and on us.
-Each year, this seminar course designed for non-science students will address the fundamental science behind a specific topic in this field, such as the interactions of our energy choices and the environment, changes in water and air quality, or exposure to biologically-active synthetic chemicals such as pharmaceuticals or personal care products.
+Each year, this seminar course designed for non-science students will address the fundamental science behind a specific topic in this field, such as the interactions of our energy choices and the environment, or changes in water and air quality.
 Emphasis is given to reading from both the popular media and scientific literature.
 Restricted to first-year students.
 Not eligible for CR/NCR option.

 Recommended Preparation: Grade 12 chemistry